BIGJRA/BIGJRA.github.io/rejuv.md

 Speaking of Budew, add Aevian Budew to your party and head up to the library.
 Upstairs, talk to Zumi, who will reward us with 10 *Exp.
-Candy L* and MegaStone *Ampharosite!* Our final task for her is to catch a Pokémon found later on at Axis University.
+Candy L* and MegaStone *Ampharosite!* Our final task for her is to catch a Pokemon found later on at Axis University.

 Enter the Help Center.
 If you’ve been keeping track of Zygarde Cells (At least 70), talk to the researchers to get *Lucky Egg*!